-Among these cancer treatments are therapy alternatives that are gaining popularity.
-However, these can do more harm than good.
-In fact, cancer therapy alternatives increase the risk of mortality instead of helping with the treatment of the illness.
+Among these treatments for cancer are alternative treatments that are gaining popularity.
+However, these treatments can do more harm than good.
+In fact, cancer treatment alternatives increase the risk of mortality instead of helping to treat the illness.

-The Journal of the National Cancer Institute (JNCI) recently published a study stating that patients who opt for alternative therapies to treat curable and common types of cancer rather than going for doctor-recommended medical treatments raise their risk of fatality.
-Some of the conventional forms of therapeutic regimens include radiation, chemotherapy, and surgery.
-On the other hand, alternative therapies are those unproven methods, usually executed by non-medical entities.
+The Journal of the National Cancer Institute (JNCI) recently published a study stating that cancer patients who opt for alternative treatments to treat curable and common types of cancer rather than going for doctor-recommended medical cancer treatments raise their risk of fatality.
+Some of the conventional forms of treatment regimens include radiation, chemotherapy, and surgery.
+On the other hand, alternatives for cancer treatments are those unproven treating methods, usually executed by non-medical entities.

-Often, the media would throw in every once in a while “success” stories of people with cancer who have taken the route of trusting their sickness to alternative therapies, either with or without conventional cancer treatments.
-After all, it is every patient’s prerogative to choose the mode of approach that they consider would provide more acceptable and promising outcomes.
-However, these people are usually not fully informed with a detailed cons list of choosing an alternative therapy for cancer treatments.
+- Often, the media would throw in every once in a while “success” stories of sick people who have taken the route of trusting their sickness to alternative medications, either with or without conventional medication.
+However, these patients are usually not fully informed with a detailed cons list of choosing an alternative therapy for treatments.

-Media plays a significant role in providing not only foreseeable benefits but also the risks and consequences, whether complementary, conventional, or alternative cancer treatments.
-Unfortunately, a lot of people are more inclined to opt for alternative regimens because online and media coverage do not divulge everything about the approach and most of the time, their overly excited way of broadcasting the positives of alternative cancer treatment management can be quite misleading.
+- Media plays a significant role in providing not only foreseeable benefits but also the risks and consequences, whether complementary or alternative medication.
+Unfortunately, a lot of patients are more inclined to opt for alternative treatments because online and media coverage do not divulge everything about the medication approach.

 Is Going Natural Better?

-The most prominent selling point of alternative cancer treatment advocates in dealing with not only testicular cancer but also all sorts of cancer, in general, is that their products or processes are all-natural.
-More so, these advocates of natural cancer treatments are actively claiming that if compared to what they’re offering, traditional medical therapies are harmful because of being toxic to the individual.
+- The most prominent selling point of alternative medication advocates in dealing with not only testicular cancer but also all sorts of cancer, in general, is that their products or processes are all-natural.

-The truth is, a lot of conventional treatments given to cancer patients were initially derivatives of natural substances in the environment.
-One typical example is the chemotherapeutic drug that inhibits cancer growth known as Taxol, created from the elements found in the leaves of Pacific yew trees.
+- The truth is, a lot of conventional medications given to patients were initially derivatives of natural substances in the environment.
+One typical example of a remedy is the chemotherapeutic drug that inhibits cancer growth known as Taxol.

-What is worrisome is how these advocates fail to emphasize if their natural or organic treatments are guaranteed safe.
-From these various alternative therapies, one could experience septicemia, cyanide poisoning, bowel irritation leading to intestinal damage, and permanent disfigurement.
+- What is worrisome is how these advocates fail to emphasize if their natural or organic medications are guaranteed safe.
+From these various alternatives, one could experience septicemia, cyanide poisoning, and permanent disfigurement.

 Not Everything Is True

-Just because you saw it broadcasted on the news about how one cancer patient has survived their illness merely by sticking with the alternative, it doesn’t mean that it’s entirely reliable.
-There are some hidden facts and negatives behind these stories.
-This, however, does not provide substantial scientific proof, nor do these alternative treatments guarantee that their way is safer and is way more efficient.
+- Just because you saw it broadcasted on the news about how one patient has survived their cancer merely by sticking with the alternative, it doesn’t mean that it’s entirely reliable.
+There are some hidden facts and negatives behind these medication stories.
+This, however, does not provide substantial scientific proof, nor do these medication alternatives guarantee that their way is safer and is way more efficient.

-Reports and advertisements online or in television usually provide misinformation about confusing medical terms and details whether or not it concerns the stage and type of cancer, the chances of surviving, and the failure to instigate that conventional therapies were utilized alongside or even before the patient has decided to go alternative.
+- Reports and advertisements online or on television usually provide misinformation about confusing medical terms and details whether or not it concerns the stage and type of cancer, the chances of surviving, and the failure to instigate that conventional medications were utilized alongside or even before the patient has decided to go alternative.

 Cancer is a disease that is formed with complexities.
-Without definitive access to confidential medical records, it is nearly impossible to accurately paint a picture of a person’s successful journey in defeating the illness.
-Best thing to do before jumping ship is to do comprehensive research regarding your preferred method of treatment and discuss it with your healthcare provider.
+Without definitive access to confidential medical records of treatment, it is nearly impossible to accurately paint a picture of a person’s successful journey in treating the illness.
+Best thing to do before jumping ship is to do comprehensive research regarding your preferred method of cancer treatments and discuss it with your healthcare provider.